Table of contents

 There are so many brokers in New York City, more than you probably realize.
 If you’re moving to NYC from another city where brokers aren’t a thing, we’re going to introduce you to how this works.

 A good broker will help you find an apartment that matches your budget and has an objective look on what will work for you vs. your search criteria.
+Having a budget is basically step one, as we outline in our NYC budget lifestyle hack guide.

 They will also give you your space and allow you to make a decision on your own.
 They will hopefully only be stepping in if they feel that you need a small push.